SeVeNDuS/TeadsSDK-cordova/Plugin/README.md

 If you need this plugin for Cordova-android platform, your version of Cordova-android has to be >= 4.0.0

-To know what version of Cordova-android platform use command :
+To know what version of Cordova-android platform you have on your Cordova project, use command :

   ``` cordova platforms ```